Parity-Aware Byte-Pair Encoding: Improving Cross-lingual Fairness in Tokenization: Text Tokenization

 \subsection{Text Compression}

-\textit{Why does mapping a raw byte‑string to a sequence of larger subword tokens help a language model (LM)?} The precise inductive biases this process imbues remain an open research question \citep{zouhar-etal-2023-tokenization,schmidt-etal-2024-tokenization}, but one plausible explanation is the \emph{compression} it provides: a good tokenizer tends to map each input $\bytesequence$ to a shorter sequence of tokens, reducing the length of the model's effective input and, potentially making learning easier.
-At the very least, it can significantly reduce model-side computations.
+\textit{Why does mapping a raw byte‑string to a sequence of larger subword tokens help an LM?} While byte- or character-level sequences can be provided directly to an LM, subword tokenization remains the dominant approach for turning text into model inputs.
+The precise inductive biases this process imbues remain an open research question \citep{zouhar-etal-2023-tokenization,schmidt-etal-2024-tokenization}, but one plausible explanation is the \emph{compression} it provides: a good tokenizer tends to map each input $\bytesequence$ to a shorter sequence of tokens, reducing the length of the model's effective input and, potentially making learning easier.
+At the very least, it can significantly reduce computational overhead.